tanelpoder/catbench/README.md

 A formal announcement of the CatBench (Postgres-based) similarity search app is coming soon!
 You can already test it out yourself, installation steps are below.

-Here are a few screenshots of the similarity search and product recommendation engine (for cats!) in action:
+Here are a few screenshots of the similarity search and recommendation engine app (for cats!) in action:

 ![Cat similarity search output](/landing/rec-engine-1.webp)
 ![Cat similarity search query](/landing/rec-engine-2.webp)